|

 0 Comments

+This event is shaping up to be a game-changer for Pittsburgh and a fantastic opportunity for football fans across PA.
+If you're organizing any draft-related parties or need event planning tips, hit us up at Pierce Events – we're all about making memorable experiences!
+Stay tuned for more updates.
 At Pierce Events, we're all about creating unforgettable experiences that blend creativity, precision, and a touch of magic.
 The above stadium layout may not look like much, but it's the map to Bad Bunny's Apple Music Super Bowl LX Halftime Show at Levi's Stadium in Santa Clara, California.
 Imagine this: an entire high-energy performance – complete with intricate sets, pyrotechnics, and cultural tributes – built, executed, and dismantled in under 30 minutes, all while over 100 million viewers watched worldwide.
 It's the kind of logistical feat that keeps event planners like us up at night, dreaming of how to pull it off.
 What makes this even more mind-boggling?
 It's not just a concert; it's a globally broadcast spectacle on the NFL's sacred turf, where every detail is engineered to perfection without leaving a single blade of grass out of place.
 Let's dive deeper into the planning, production, and sheer ingenuity that made Bad Bunny's show a masterclass in event execution.
 The Months-Long Master Plan: From Concept to Field-Ready Halftime shows like this don't happen overnight.
 Planning kicks off months in advance – often up to a year – involving a symphony of creative minds, engineers, and producers.
 For Bad Bunny's performance, the creative direction came from a powerhouse team led by Bruce Rodgers of Tribe Inc., marking his 20th Super Bowl halftime design.
 Collaborating closely with Bad Bunny's own crew, including production manager Roly Garba and creative director Harriet Cuddeford, they transformed the artist's vision of celebrating Puerto Rican roots into a tangible set.
 The design phase focused on cultural symbolism: a casita (traditional Puerto Rican house), a vintage truck, and a wedding stage, all infused with reggaeton, salsa, and Latin rhythms.
 Yellow Studio, a New York and London-based production design firm, handled much of the set creation, working with art directors like Connor Munion and Oli Coleman to ensure every element nodded to Bad Bunny's heritage – from sugarcane fields to vibrant community vibes.
 This wasn't just aesthetics; it was storytelling on steroids.
 Engineering was crucial too.
 The NFL is notoriously protective of its fields, so the team calculated every pound of staging to avoid damage.
 Innovative solutions included dressing nearly 400 costumed extras as "plants" to blend into the set while protecting the turf – a clever hack that allowed for dynamic movement without heavy footprints.
 Rehearsals?
 Intense and iterative, held off-site to simulate the high-stakes environment, with choreography fine-tuned by experts like Aakomon Jones for seamless flow.
 Production Powerhouse: Building the BeastThe stage itself?
 A marvel of modular design.
 Pre-built rolling carts – think oversized, interlocking Lego blocks – were fabricated by companies like All Access Staging and ShowFX.
 Each cart came pre-rigged with lighting, audio wiring, and even pyrotechnics (a whopping 9,852 of them for colored smoke and fireworks).
 Lighting design by Al Gurdon and Ben Green, delivered through PRG and 22 Degrees, adapted to the partial daylight at Levi's Stadium, using programmable fixtures for dramatic effects.
 Logistics involved semi-trucks hauling gear, with sets spanning over 118 linear feet across 20+ custom carts.
 Fabrication partners like Lennon & Co., Global Scenic, and Atomic Scenery ensured durability, while CAD designers like Brian Ireland mapped out every connection.
 The 7-Minute Miracle: Assembly, Performance, and StrikeWhen halftime hits, it's go time.
 Hundreds of crew members – over 200 in some cases – sprint onto the field in a choreographed frenzy.
 They have just 6-8 minutes to assemble the entire setup: locking carts, connecting power, and testing systems.
 It's like building a pop-up concert venue on a football field, all while avoiding any dents to the grass.
 Bad Bunny's 13-minute set was a cultural explosion, with him in an all-white outfit emblazoned with "64" (a nod to Puerto Rico's area code), dancing amid the sets and extras.
 Then, another 6-8 minutes to strike it all – disassembling, rolling away, and vanishing before the second half kicks off.
 Bad Bunny's show not only set social media records with 4 billion views in 24 hours but also reminded us that great events are about more than entertainment – they're about cultural impact and flawless execution.
 If you're planning your own show for your company or product, hit us up at Pierce Events.
 Let's make your vision epic.
 Stay tuned for more behind-the-scenes insights from the world of events! – The Pierce Events Team The 2026 Pittsburgh International Auto Show came and went in a blaze of chrome and horsepower, and here at Pierce Events, we’re still riding the high.

 From February 13th through the 16th at the David L. Lawrence Convention Center, Pittsburgh’s biggest automotive celebration rolled back into town—and this year, it was more connected than ever, thanks to our incredible partners at Xfinity.
 Folks attending the show were the some of the first to see a brand new event feature combining entertainment, the latest in tech and an interactive marketing experience.
 The floor was packed wall-to-wall with the year’s hottest new models—sleek EVs, burly trucks, luxury cruisers, and everything in between.
 But the activation that stole the show sat right in the middle of it all: The Xfinity Xpeirence interactive zone is a rolling showcase of what’s next that will be out on tour throughout the year.
 Xfinity brought the future of connected living straight to the showroom floor.
 Thousands of attendees rolled through their space and got to experience:

 This is the kind of magic we create at Pierce Events.
 Whether it’s the Pittsburgh Auto Show, the NFL Draft, regional home shows, or your next big activation, we turn big ideas into full-scale, unforgettable productions.
 One call.
 Zero headaches.
 Maximum impact.
 The 2026 show has wrapped up and if you made it out, you know it was one of the best in years.
 If you missed it… well, there’s always 2027.
 If you’re already planning something epic—corporate event, trade show, festival, or anything in between--let’s talk.
 We’ve been producing Pittsburgh’s biggest moments since 2008, and we’d love to bring that same energy to your vision.
 Reach us a at [email protected] or to find out where we will be next and experience what we do in person, check out our calendar of events at pierceevents.net.
-We hope to see you at our next great event! — The Pierce Events Team Pittsburgh’s One-Call Event Powerhouse As the confetti settles on Super Bowl LX, event planners everywhere are buzzing with insights from one of the year's biggest spectacles.
-Here at Pierce Events, we're all about turning high-profile happenings like this into actionable strategies for your corporate gatherings, immersive experiences, and local activations.
-Whether you're planning a team-building watch party or a full-scale brand event, the Super Bowl offers a masterclass in engagement, technology, and execution.
-Let's break down the key takeaways and how you can apply them to your next Pittsburgh-based event.
-1. Immersive Tech Takes Center Stage This year's Super Bowl wasn't just about the game—it was an immersive extravaganza blending AR overlays, interactive fan zones, and AI-driven personalization.
-From the halftime show to stadium apps that let fans vote on playlist additions, technology amplified the experience.
+We hope to see you at our next great event! — The Pierce Events Team Pittsburgh’s One-Call Event Powerhouse |

 AuthorEventspark is published by Pierce Events - Pittsburgh, PA 15202 Comments and Submissions are welcome You can reach us at [email protected] or visit our website www.pierceevents.net 1-724-986-6939 Archives

-March 2026
+April 2026

 Categories